 JOHN LE CARRÉ: I did choose to go there, and I was escorted by a wonderful American man, Jason Stearns, who is a dedicated student of Africa and a lover of Africa, and also Michela Wrong, who had written nonfiction books about Africa.
 And we agreed we would make a three, and we would go — we went, first of all, to Rwanda, and from Rwanda we went by jeep then into Eastern Congo, and we stayed in Bukavu.
 I think we were in Bukavu for about, I don’t know, eight or nine days, and I think there were two or three riots there while we were there.

 And the tragedy of Congo is almost — it is appalling.
 It isn’t really — it isn’t the Congo’s fault even.
 Congo has become the battleground for other people’s wars, repeatedly.
 Congo is cursed with amazing mineral resources — diamonds, coltan, now, I believe, up in the northeast of Congo, oil even.
-God help them, because without any civil society to function, they have been exploited, not simply in terms of boy soldiers, awful gang wars that sweep through the jungle, mass rape as a military weapon, they’ve been subjected to every hell on earth, these poor people.
+God help them, because without any civil society to function, they have been exploited, not simply in terms of boy soldiers, awful gang wars that sweep through the jungle, mass rape as a military weapon, they’ve been subjected to every hell on Earth, these poor people.

 And meanwhile, don’t think that Africans are disposed to corruption where we are not, so to speak.
 Actually, most of the corruption that has taken place in Congo on a vast scale is Western-driven.
-So there are something like eighty or ninety “airlines” — in quotes — registered in Congo, and these simply belong to tiny exploitative companies that harness boy soldiers and kids to dig out the diamonds or the coltan, whatever it may be, and ship it out of Congo without paying duty or anything of that sort.
+So there are something like 80 or 90 “airlines” — in quotes — registered in Congo, and these simply belong to tiny exploitative companies that harness boy soldiers and kids to dig out the diamonds or the coltan, whatever it may be, and ship it out of Congo without paying duty or anything of that sort.
 Without paying royalties to anyone is theft.
 And Congo is being exploited by everybody on account of these reasons, in addition to providing the battleground for other people’s wars.

 AMY GOODMAN: As we wrap up, I wanted to ask you about the writing process and why writing is so important to you.

-JOHN LE CARRÉ: Well, it’s — I think the first process, for me, of writing is making — making order out of chaos, out of such a convergence of experiences and so many insoluble things that I’ve seen in my life, to be able to draw a line, to tell a fable which illustrates them, which entertains, and which delivers, even if it’s a sad one, some kind of resolution, is for me, if you will, a catharsis, a therapy.
+JOHN LE CARRÉ: Well, it’s — I think the first process, for me, of writing is making — making order out of chaos, out of such a convergence of experiences and so many insoluble things that I’ve seen in my life, to be able to draw a line, to tell a fable which illustrates them, which entertains, and which delivers, even if it’s a sad one, some kind of resolution, is, for me, if you will, a catharsis, a therapy.
 I think also, in the making of character, I feel completely happy.
 It always seems to me that the excitement of people is the possibilities of their character — who are you?
 We don’t know each other, but I could imagine you could be this person, you could be that person.
 And in my book, you’re that person.
 I don’t plot.
 I don’t make what you’re supposed to do in writing schools, the flow charts on how I will proceed.
-I try to get — as in this case, I get two innocent people into a Hitchcockian model and make them fight their way out.
+I try to get — as in this case, I get two innocent people into a Hitchcockian muddle and make them fight their way out.
 But from scene to scene, they have to lead me.
 And that’s — it’s like asking somebody whether they’re musical or why they’re musical.
 To me, that is the whole of life.
 I can’t put it differently.